SAP-docs/preview.developer.concur.com/src/api-reference/common/connection-requests/connection-requests-resource.markdown

 ## <a name="connection-request-lifecycle"></a>Connection Request Lifecycle

 After retrieving Connection Requests as part of a polling process, the partner is expected to match the user information with that of their own database.
 Upon a successful match, the partner is expected to exchange each request token contained in each Connection Request for an access token.
-The partner is also expected to put back a status indicating if the connection could be established, for each Connection Request, at most 24 hours after retrieving them.
-In case of failure, the Connection Request will be returned in future polls for retrial (see the diagram below for details).
+The partner is also expected to put back a status indicating if the connection could be established, for each Connection Request.
+In case a failure state is put back, the Connection Request will be returned in future polls for retrial (see the diagram below for details).

 ![Supplier flow](./supplier-flow.png)

 ## Retrieve Connection Requests

-This method returns a page of connection requests to the partner app, limited by the `limit` request parameter and the beginning of the page defined by the `offset` request parameter. **Each call will return a new page of results**.
-If you do not process these results (put back a status), they will only be returned in future requests after 24 hours - see the [Connection Request Lifecycle](#connection-request-lifecycle).
+This method returns a page of Connection Requests to the partner app, limited by the `limit` request parameter and the beginning of the page defined by the `offset` request parameter.
+The response also includes an URL containing the `offset` to the next page of Connection Requests.

+The polling process can be viewed as peeking `limit` elements from the queue of available CRs, starting at position `offset` from the queue, while the subsequent processing of these elements (the PUT request) can be viewed as popping them from the queue.
+Notice that because of the paginated nature of the request, if GET and PUT requests are interleaved, then subsequent GET requests should account for the fact that the Connection Requests that have been PUT back are no longer part of the set of available Connection Requests, affecting the `offset` value.
+In other words, PUT can be seen as popping from the left of the queue.
+See examples, below, for more detail.

 ### Request